-What is the First Chicago Method?
+What is First Chicago Method?

 The First Chicago Method is a probability-weighted valuation of a company using different cases and a probability weight assigned to each case.

-First Chicago Method Overview
+How Does the First Chicago Method Work?

 The First Chicago Method estimates the value of a company by taking the probability-weighted sum of three different valuation scenarios.